Mission3/migrations/README.md

 5. MigrationService uses a TraceSwitch called "Migrations".
 Configure your app.config/web.config if you wish to use this.
 6.
     TODOS:
-    * More trace statements
+    * More trace statements.
-    * Bundle helper libraries for common databases/data stores for easier Up() and Down() creation
+    * Bundle helper libraries for common databases/data stores for easier Up() and Down() creation.
     * Create a console application to actually run the migrations, currently it is up to the user of the library to create this.